Start your day off right with a nutritious and delicious breakfast! This single serving baked oatmeal is the perfect way to do just that.

 Instructions

-- In a bowl, mix all the ingredients and save some blueberries to top with.
+- In a bowl, mix oats, Greek yogurt, vanilla extract, Lemon zest, eggs, sugar and and blueberries (save some blueberries to top with).

 - Pour the mixture in a medium-sized ovenproof dish or divide the mixture between two small baking plates (as I did).